 At UofL, many different departments are responsible for monitoring applicable laws so as to develop and maintain appropriate policies and communicate these policies and procedures to their constituents.
 Each of these departments operates as the institutional "subject matter expert" in laws and policies.

-- using other tools to help reduce the university's risks
+- and other tools to help in reducing the university’s risks

 Risks, such as financial, operational, strategic and reputation-related, can come from any number of sources.
 By creating a culture of compliance, the University, its students, employees and the entire UofL community will be better served.